 Business travel, accounting for nearly one-third of all climate harmful emissions at VAUDE, is our largest source of emissions.
 It’s no surprise: in Germany a quarter of all energy consumption is accounted for by the mobility sector.

 At VAUDE, business trips to our production countries in Asia are responsible for a significant part of our emissions, but they also come from our company fleet, rail travel and hotel accommodation.

 The VAUDE travel policy is a voluntary commitment of the company for all VAUDE employees.
 As a general rule, reducing travel not only reduces emissions, but also saves on costs and time.
 With the help of web conferencing and video conferencing, some travel can be eliminated these days.

-With the growth of the company, more employees, more products, more production, more customers, etc., the reduction of business travel is truly difficult.
-Furthermore, for the connection (which continues to be “frugal”) from Tettnang-Obereisenbach and most VAUDE employee homes to public transport and our (otherwise beautiful) peripheral location within Germany finding the right mix of ecology, time expenditure and costs for business travel remains a special challenge.
+With the growth of the company – more employees, more products, more production, more customers, etc. – reducing business travel is truly difficult.
+Furthermore, the scarce public transport between most VAUDE employee homes and our (otherwise beautiful) rural location within Germany means that finding the right mix of ecology, time expenditure and costs for business travel remains a special challenge.